-In 1980s Bristol, a group of men came together to talk about sexism.
+Just after the contentious 1980 Anti-sexist Men’s Conference in Bristol, a group of men came together to talk about sexism.
 What they gained from it, how they locked women out of their ranks – and why they needed to dismantle it.
-In this performance, Albert Potrony brings to life the fierce debate between anti-sexist men and feminists of the era.
+In this performance, Albert Potrony brings to life the atmosphere and fierce debate between anti-sexist men and feminists of the era.

 Presented by Arnolfini as part of the Still I Rise expanded programme.